-The objective of our case-based multimedia research, that the author has started over 25 years ago, was to create a case-based / problem-based teaching and learning curriculum for Millennial generation engineering and IT students.
-In order to satisfy the need of an integrated, simultaneously analytical, computational, interactive, as well as practical, real-world-focused, customized education, we have developed an advanced 3D web-enabled active-code case library, supported by on-line features, DVD full-screen, as well as HD videos, and even by smaller-size video iPod videos.
+The objective of this research was to create a case-based / problem-based teaching and learning curriculum for Millennial generation engineering and IT students.
+In order to satisfy the need of an integrated, simultaneously analytical, computational, interactive, as well as practical, real-world-focused, customized education, we have developed an advanced 3D web-enabled active-code case library, supported by on-line features, DVD full-screen videos and even by smaller-size video iPod videos.